SylvainGuieu/smartplotlib/README.md

 ## Engine

-smartplotlib provides to main kind of objects : plot factories (PlotFactory class) and plot function (PlotFunc class ).
+smartplotlib provides two main kind of objects : plot factories (PlotFactory class) and plot function (PlotFunc class ).
 PlotCollection is a third one but is almost  the same thing than a PlotFactory let see that later.

 - Plot factories contain plot functions and other plot factories object (or collection) and an engine to create themselves (like `__init__` is for classes).
 - Plot function are executing the plotting, they are functioning  exactly like their matplotlib counterparts (plot, bar, vlines, ...).